jarowmyers/jarowmyers.github.io/dockerlab.md

 # Docker Lab Documentation

 This lab was done on a Ubuntu VM.
+Some steps were taken from [this guide](https://www.hostinger.com/tutorials/run-docker-wordpress).

 ### Install Docker